LimboDancer-Canary/QuantumOfTrust/The_Quantum_of_Trust_Math_Equations_in_Plain_English.md

    V_t: q⟨T⟩ → ℝ (produces a real number)

 3. CALCULATION: How is an Agent's trust computed?
-   V_t = Σ(weight × outcome) for each contract
+   V_t = Σ(base_weight × outcome × counterparty_factor × velocity_factor)

-4. WEIGHTING: What makes a contract count more? weight = f(stake, difficulty, counterparty trust, recency)
+4. BASE WEIGHTING: What makes a contract's base weight high? ω = f(stake, difficulty, recency)

+5. COUNTERPARTY FACTOR: How does counterparty trust affect contribution? γ = sigmoid(counterparty_trust / scale)

+6. VELOCITY FACTOR: How does burst activity affect contribution? ν = 1 / (1 + k × excess_contracts_in_period)

-5. GATEKEEPING: Who can access what contracts? eligible if V_t ≥ threshold threshold = log(1 + stake) × difficulty
+7. GATEKEEPING: Who can access what contracts? eligible if V_t ≥ threshold AND history is plausible

+8. THRESHOLD: How is the minimum trust calculated? threshold = log(1 + stake) × difficulty

+9. PLAUSIBILITY: What makes a history plausible? plausible if small OR outcome_variance ≥ minimum

+10. ESCROW: How is stake verified? valid if commitment_verifies AND locked AND owned_by_party

-6. EVOLUTION: How does trust change over time? new_trust = old_trust + (weight × outcome)
+11. EVOLUTION: How does trust change over time? new_trust = old_trust + (ω × outcome × γ × ν)

-7. AGGREGATION: How do DAOs measure trust?
+12. AGGREGATION: How do DAOs measure trust?
     DAO_trust = Φ(member trust values)

-8. SECURITY: Why don't Sybil attacks work?
+13. SECURITY: Why don't Sybil attacks work?
-   Honest history size > any individual sybil's history size
+    Four mechanisms: escrow cost, counterparty weighting,
+    variance requirements, velocity limits

-9. VALIDATION: How do we know it works?
+14. VALIDATION: How do we know it works?
     Correlation(computed trust, actual reliability) → 1
 ```

 ---